ugrewer/APSIM_RotationTraining/docs/basic crop rotations.rst

 For fertilisation, we can instead continue to use our previous *manager* script.
 Please copy the ``Fertilise at sowing`` script, so that we again have two versions of it.
 Rename the *managers* to ``Fert_sorghum`` and ``Fert_mungbean``.
+You can keep the *manager* ``Fert_sorghum`` entirely unchanged, while you should reduce the amount of fertiliser applied on mungbean to 15 kg/ha of nitrogen.
 The resulting simulation tree should now look similar to the following:

 .. figure:: _static/APSIMscreenshot_SimTreeWithManagers.png